 About Cornell Cinema

 Cornell Cinema began in 1970 as a university film society, but has evolved into a media arts center with a national reputation.
 Cornell Cinema's primary purpose is to expose Ithaca and regional audiences to alternative forms of cinema (such as documentary, classic, and experimental films) as well as alternative voices not usually heard through the mass media.
 Its secondary purpose is to provide affordable, second-run commercial entertainment for the Cornell community.
-In fulfillment of its educational goals, Cornell Cinema encourages audiences to reflect critically on commercial and other media by supplementing its over 650 annual screenings with the facilities of a media arts center.
-These include a media study library with extensive reference materials, publications, a film collection, and frequent guest artists and critics offering workshops and presentations.
+In fulfillment of its educational goals, Cornell Cinema encourages audiences to reflect critically on commercial and other media by supplementing its over 300 annual screenings with occasional faculty introductions, guest filmmakers, panel discussions, and more.

 Educational and Exhibition Services

 Over 150 films/videos are screened annually in series such as Classic Cinema, Doc Spots, Film Faves, Art Docs, Silent Films with Live Music, director and actor retrospectives, overviews of national and minority cinemas, and themed series.